emptylight370/siyuan-vscodelite-edit/README.md

 To enable custom attributes, add the `vsce` attribute in the **Custom Attributes** panel of a block or document, and assign one or more valid attribute values.
 If mutiple values are used, separate them with spaces.

+Since Siyuan will officially release [Callout block](https://github.com/siyuan-note/siyuan/issues/16051) in the future, the theme will remove the self-implemented quote block Callout style after this feature is launched.
+At that time, please perform the migration operation yourself.

 ### Usable attribute values

 |       values       | Scope                       | Effect                                                           | Supported Since | Last Updated |